Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: Concluding remarks

 \section{Concluding remarks}

 We employed large deviations theory to develop tractable capacity regions for power grids with variable power injections, modeled as small-noise diffusion processes, assuming currents behave according to the DC power flow equations.
-These capacity regions define the set of initial power injections such that the probability of a current/temperature overload in a given interval is very small, and can be used as constraints in OPF formulations.
-Incorporating the transient relationship between line temperature and line current leads to an enlarged capacity region.
-While this enlarged region is difficult to compute, we develop tractable approximations of this capacity region that improve upon the capacity region defined by the conservative current overflow constraint.
+These capacity regions define the set of initial power injections such that the probability of a current/temperature overload in a given interval is very small, and can be used as computationally tractable chance-constraints in OPF formulations.
+Incorporating the transient relationship between line temperature and line current leads to enlarged capacity regions.
+While this enlarged region is difficult to compute, we develop tractable approximations that improve upon the capacity region defined by the conservative current overload constraint.

-The potential of our large-deviations result goes beyond the development of capacity regions.
-Our results can be used to speed up more detailed simulations, in the way recently done in \cite{Wadman2015}.
-In addition, the identification of the lines most likely to overload makes our techniques potentially applicable to identify parts of the network that require an extension of the capacity.
+A natural (and possibly straighforward) follow-up to this work would be to consider other linearizations of the AC power flow equations (for example, a first-order Taylor expansion around a nominal operating point).
+Extensions to more general classes of power injection processes presents another interesting avenue for future work, as does the complementary task of fitting a suitable SDE model based on empirical data of renewable generation.

-In future work, we plan to address several assumptions that play a critical role in our analysis.
-In particular we plan to consider AC networks and more general classes of input sources, based on hidden Markov models.
+Finally, we note that potential of our large-deviations results goes beyond the development of capacity regions.
+Our results can be used to speed up more detailed simulations, as in \cite{Wadman2016}.
+In addition, the ranking of transmission lines according to their overload probability makes our techniques applicable to identify the most vulnerable parts of the network~\cite{Nesti2018}.